airbnb/javascript/packages/eslint-config-airbnb/README.md

 Our default export contains all of our ESLint rules, including ECMAScript 6+ and React.
 It requires `eslint`, `eslint-plugin-import`, `eslint-plugin-react`, and `eslint-plugin-jsx-a11y`.
 If you don't need React, see [eslint-config-airbnb-base](https://npmjs.com/eslint-config-airbnb-base).

-If you use yarn, run `npm info "eslint-config-airbnb@latest" peerDependencies` to list the peer dependencies and versions, then run `yarn add --dev <dependency>@<version>` for each listed peer dependency.
-See below for npm instructions.

 1. Install the correct versions of each package, which are listed by the command:

   ```sh